-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

 Members may change managed care organization (MCO) plans as often as monthly by contacting the enrollment broker at 1-800-964-2777.
 The enrollment broker makes plan changes based on the monthly cutoff periods, which occur around the middle of the month.
 Depending on which day of the month (before or after the enrollment broker cutoff), the plan change will either occur the first day of the next month or the month after.
 The change will show up on the 834 daily enrollment file notifying the MCO of the new member.
-The Program Support Unit, when notified by the member, state or an MCO that a member has elected to change MCOs, will update the Service Authorization System to change the previous MCO to the new MCO.
+The Program Support Unit (PSU), when notified by the member, state or an MCO that a member has elected to change MCOs, will update the Service Authorization System Online (SASO) to change the previous MCO to the new MCO.

 3315 STAR+PLUS Home and Community Based Services Program Individuals Requesting Non-Managed Care Services